 The principles were first enacted in Victoria in July 2020 to inform the transition to single site employment in residential aged care and have now been used in several hotspots across Australia.

 Support is available to aged care workers whose regular working arrangements have changed as a result of the Principles.
 These workers can get free counselling services from Converge International.

-In addition, a Support Hub is available for Victorian aged care providers using the Principles.
+In addition, a Support Hub is available for Aged Care providers using the Principles.
 The Guiding Principles Support Hub by ACSA and LASA is available by phoning 1800 491 793 (free call).

 Leading Age Services Australia Ltd (LASA) has established an online PPE portal with available PPE from third party suppliers for purchase.

 Please note that while LASA will undertake some basic screening of the suppliers that they list, you are responsible for undertaking your own due diligence regarding the products you purchase.

 Currently for sale:

 - Face Shields

 - Hand Sanitiser (variety of sizes) including wall mounted and automated dispensers